Ruby-throated Hummingbird in Flight Photo Tips

 What makes the Ruby-throated Hummingbird unique?

-What lens is best for hummingbird photography?
+What lens works best for hummingbird photography?

 When is the best time to photograph hummingbirds?

-What’s the best shutter speed for freezing hummingbird wings?
+What shutter speed freezes hummingbird wings?